 It’s the kind of thing we’ve seen in war films or even on the news, so to see it in a children’s comic is all the more shocking, which makes for excellent reading and shows how Wildcat never talked down to us kids.
-It threw surprising scenes like this at us and we lapped them up.
+It threw surprising scenes like this at us.
 Advertised at the time as a comic for the younger siblings of 2000AD readers, it’s no wonder in the years since I’ve read of people discovering Wildcat and wishing the “younger” label hadn’t put them off at the time.

 This doesn’t exactly build bonds and as you can see the cliffhanger is even more shocking than Turbo’s.
 Affronted at Joe’s indiscretions one of the slugs pushes a long, thorny sting out of its rear end and electrifies the slime, sending our team into twists of agonising pain.
 For the life of me I don’t know why I can’t remember more of this strip because it’s just so much fun.

-Kitten Magee and her team finally make it to Hoboan City in the latest part of James Tomlinson‘s take, despite Hobos‘ various attempts at offing them over the last few issues.
+Kitten Magee and her team finally make it to Hoboan City in the latest part of James Tomlinson‘s tale, despite Hobos‘ various attempts at offing them over the last few issues.
 Placed aboard floating transports they’re flown over the metropolis while he boasts about his people’s accomplishments.
-Only when they enter a great council chamber and he formally announces his entrance with, “I, Hobos the Murderous, return” to the other members does the penny finally drop all the way for the humans.
+Only when they enter a great council chamber and he formally announces his entrance with, “I, Hobos the Murderous, return” to the other members does the penny finally drop for the humans.

-A magnet on the ceiling relieves them of their weapons and when their transports flip to toss them down a trap door below, Kitten’s robotic pet Crud ends up flying off in the opposite direction.
+A magnet on the ceiling relieves them of their weapons and when their transports flip to toss them out, Kitten’s robotic pet Crud ends up flying off in the opposite direction.
 I have to say I’ve really enjoyed the comical moments for Crud in recent issues.
 They’re never overdone and at all other times he’s been a real help to the team and a proper character in his own right, so these moments are genuinely funny when they happen.

 All pretence is gone and as the team are flung out into the open air they’re captured in giant nets and shown the Hoboan version of fishing, where electrical shocks are used to torture the aquatic life in their city’s pools.
 The cliffhanger has the women being tossed towards the water and their ultimate fate.
-I have to say I’m glad to see the story leave the jungle after a few monster-of-the-week episodes, although I’ll admit last issue’s was a highlight of the whole story so far.
-Hopefully we can start finding out more about the history of Hobos’ people and this part of the planet, but if not it all makes for some daft fun anyway!
+I have to say I’m glad to see the story leave the jungle after a few monster-of-the-week episodes, although I’ll admit last issue’s was a highlight.
+Hopefully we can now start finding out more about the history of Hobos’ people and this part of the planet.

 On the Wildcat Time-Warp Data Link pages (letters pages to you and me) the answer to this reader’s question stood out.
-When asked about possible character profiles in future issues the answer mentions the Holiday Special and an Annual.
+When asked about possible character profiles in future issues the answer mentions the Holiday Special and an annual.
 Unfortunately, the twelfth issue would be the last before the comic merged into Eagle but it’s interesting to know even at this stage the fate of the comic may not have been known.
-The Annual didn’t materialise of course, but a Winter Special did, the contents of which I always thought was intended to be in an Annual originally.
+The annual didn’t materialise of course, but a Winter Special did, the contents of which I always thought were intended to be in an annual originally.
 Perhaps this was the case.

 It kicks off with more Space Madness infecting humans aboard the ship, something which has been a problem since #2.
 Aboard a cramped tin can in deep space, unable to leave and far from their home (which blew up!), some people’s minds just can’t cope and they go loopy.
 Here we have someone jettison themselves out an airlock where their body explodes in the vacuum, and the equivalent of space fire fighters called the ‘Emergency Squad’ start emergencies!
 But Doctor Jedd Gruber thinks he has a solution, a vast holographic simulation of life back on our long lost planet.